-We have audited the accompanying consolidated financial statements of the Foundation for Appalachian Kentucky, Inc. and Affiliate (collectively referred to as the "Organization") which comprise the consolidated statements of financial position as of December 31, 2021 and 2020, the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Foundation for Appalachian Kentucky, Inc. and Affiliate (collectively referred to as the "organization"), which comprise the Consolidated Statement of Financial Position as of December 31, 2022, and the related Consolidated Statement of Activities, Statement of Functional Expenses, and cash flows for the year then ended and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Organization as of December 31, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Foundation for Appalachian Kentucky, Inc. and Affiliate as of December 31, 2022 and the results of its operations, the changes in net assets, and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.